JohanStjarne/JohanStjarne/README.md

 ## Hi there 👋
-I'm currently learning how to use Git while studying JavaScript and web development at Mid-Sweden univerisity.
+I'm currently learning how to use Git while studying JavaScript and web development at Mid-Sweden univerisity. <br>
 /Johan

 <!--